-- To encourage and support local enterprise and the creation of job opportunities through appropriate economic development, reference Section 4 Employment and Demographics. - To promote sustainable development in the five villages of Wyeside by encouraging young working families to live here, reference sections 5 Housing, and 7 Facilities and Services. - To ensure that new housing provides a suitable range of tenures (owned and rented) which are, types and size of homes both for local people of all ages that wish to continue living here, for incomers and those seeking to downsize within the village centres and their immediate areas, reference Section 5 Housing. - To ensure that all development is sensitive to residential amenity (protection from unneighbourly extensions that cause overshadowing/loss of light, dominance and loss of privacy) and the rural environment, reference sections 5 Housing, and 6 Environment and Heritage. - To protect and sustain the rural services, social, recreational and sports facilities, and encourage additional provision where appropriate, reference Section 7 Facilities and Services. - To involve local people on an ongoing basis in the decision making process for the development and delivery of housing, community and recreational facilities and services, reference sections 5 Housing and 7 Facilities and Services.
+- To encourage and support local enterprise and the creation of job opportunities through appropriate economic development, reference Section 3 Employment and Demographics. - To ensure that new housing reflects the character of the villages and surrounding environment, and promote sustainable development in the five villages of Wyeside by encouraging young working families to live here, reference sections 4 Housing, and 6 Facilities and Services. - To provide a suitable range of tenures (owned and rented) which are of types and size to suit both local people of all ages, that wish to continue living here, for incomers, and those seeking to downsize within the village centres and their immediate areas, reference Section 4 Housing. - To ensure that all development is sensitive to residential amenity (protection from unneighbourly extensions that cause overshadowing/loss of light, dominance and loss of privacy) the rural environment, and developments of three houses or more adopt the RIBA 2016 "best practice" village design, reference sections 4 Housing, and 5 Environment and Heritage. - To protect and sustain the rural services, social, recreational and sports facilities, and encourage additional provision where appropriate, reference Section 6 Facilities and Services. - To involve local people on an ongoing basis in the decision making process for the development and delivery of housing, community and recreational facilities and services, reference sections 4 Housing and 6 Facilities and Services.